dmfiz/tennis-flask/README.md

 -   On user_settings template there is a link to a separate template where the user could change his/her password.
     I tried to keep both POST forms (change password, delete booking) on one template but I always got errors so I decided to separate them on different templates.

--   In an older version I had a form to change the user`s email address but this led to the problem, that the bookings need to get updated to the new email address.
+-   In an older version I had a form to change the users email address but this led to the problem, that the bookings need to get updated to the new email address.
     Or maybe for assigning the correct user to a booking I have to switch from email address to user ID.
 Maybe I`ll add this feature in a future version.

-### **/change_password      user/change_password.html**
+### /change_password AND user/change_password.html
 -   This form takes the old password, new password and a confirmation for the new password.

 -   Old password is checked via check_password_hash function against the saved hash of the current user.